spectraldoy/wye/README.md

 let Main = print (collatz_sequence 97);
 ```

-To see examples of wye, check out the [examples/](/examples) folder.
+To see more examples of wye, check out the [examples/](/examples) folder.

 # Next Steps